 For many companies and individuals two key questions about any piece of software are availability of the source code and the license.
 MINIX 3 is open source.
 The entire source code is available for anyone to use and modify as they see fit, for academic, personal, or commercial purposes.
 In particular, companies may use MINIX 3 in whole or in part in products.
 Furthermore, it is completely free of charge.
-Support is available for a fee.
+Support and consultancy is available for a fee.
 Companies should contact us at firstname.lastname@example.org for pricing.

-MINIX 3 is available for free under a BSD-type license, which may be attractive to companies since it does not require them to publish changes they make to the system as the GPL does (e.g., for Linux).
+MINIX 3 is available under a BSD-type license, which may be attractive to companies since it does not require them to publish changes they make to the system as the GPL does (e.g., for Linux).

 History of MINIX 3

 MINIX has a long history.
 It goes back to 1987 when the first edition of the book Operating Systems: Design and Implementation by Andrew S. Tanenbaum was published.
 The first version of MINIX was intended for teaching and it became very popular very quickly.
 One of the early users was a Finnish student, Linus Torvalds, who learned all about operating systems from reading the book and modifying the system.
 Eventually he went on to write his own operating system, Linux.
 In 2004, a man named Ken Brown accused Torvalds of copying MINIX verbatim, but that was quickly refuted in a statement published 20 May 2004 by Andrew Tanenbaum.